n1o/study_notes/_sources/notes/uniform_circular_motion.md

 a_{rad} = \frac{v^2}{R}
 $$

-> This acceleration is **radial** (points allways to the center of the circle, and perpendicular to the objects velocity)
+> This acceleration is **radial** (points always to the center of the circle, and perpendicular to the objects velocity)
 > It is proportional to the square of speed $a_{rad}\propto v^2$ and inversely proportional to the radius $a_{rad} \propto \frac{1}{R}$